Alex313031/Alex313031.github.io/misc/thorium_netlog_viewer/README.md

 The latest version of the Chromium Net Log Viewer can be accessed: [Here](https://netlog-viewer.appspot.com/)

 ## Usage
-Go to chrome://net-export/ and start a logging session.
+Go to *chrome://net-export/* and start a logging session.
+When you stop the session it will save the log file.
 By default it will save `chrome-net-export-log.json` to your Downloads folder.
 You can then upload/drag n' drop the file into the NetLog window.

 To run locally, clone the repo, and then you can run `serve_static.sh` (Linux), or `serve_static.bat` (Windows) and open your browser to *http://0.0.0.0:8086/netlog.html* to use it.